ibm-cloud-docs/cloud-object-storage/libraries/go.md

 go get github.com/IBM/ibm-cos-sdk-go
 ```

-To update the SDK use `go get -u` to retrieve the latest version of the SDK..
+To update the SDK use `go get -u` to retrieve the latest version of the SDK.

 ```
 go get -u github.com/IBM/ibm-cos-sdk-go